Oyo Empire: The Alaafin of Oyo

 The oba (meaning 'king' in the Yoruba language) at Oyo, who was referred to as the Alaafin of Oyo (Alaafin means 'owner of the palace' in Yoruba), was the head of the empire and supreme overlord of the people.
 He was responsible for keeping tributaries safe from attack, settling internal quarrels between sub-rulers, and mediating between those sub-rulers and their people.
 The Alaafin of Oyo was also expected to give his subordinates honours and presents.
 In return, all sub-rulers had to pay homage to the Oba and renew their allegiance at annual ceremonies.
 The most important of these was the Bere festival, marking the acclamation of successful rule by the Alaafin.
 After the Bere festival, peace in Yorubaland was supposed to last for three years.
 The king could not be disposed of but could be compelled to commit suicide if he was no longer wanted.
 This was done by sending Bashorun (The prime minister) to present either an empty calabash or a dish of parrot's eggs to him and pass a sentence of rejection, known as Awon Eniyan Koo (i.e. the people reject you, the world rejects you and the gods reject you also).
 According to tradition, the Alaafin was expected to commit ritual suicide thereafter.

+The Bashorun

+The Basorun was a key political office in the Oyo (often likened to the role of the Prime Minister and Chancellor of the Kingdom) during the 16th to 18th centuries, controlled by Ibariba families.
+Serving as the head of the seven highest-ranking non-royal lords in the Oyo Mesi council, the Bashorun played a crucial role in advising the king and representing non-royal interests.
+Their power was substantial, especially in the selection of a new king.
+From 1570 to 1750, several Basoruns had Ibariba or non-Yorùbá origins such as Basorun Magaji, Woruda, Biri, Yamba, Jambu, and Gaa.

+The Bashorun's duties were closely tied to warfare, leading military campaigns for the state.
+Their position was second only to the alaafin.